Aetina Introduces New MXM Gpus Powered By NVIDIA Ada Lovelace For Enhanced AI Capabilities At The Edge

-(MENAFN- PR Newswire) TAIPEI, Feb.
-2, 2024 /PRNewswire/ -- Aetina , a leading global Edge AI solution provider, announces the release of its new embedded MXM GPU series utilizing the NVIDIA Ada Lovelace architecture – MX2000A-VP , MX3500A-SP , and MX5000A-WP .
+Aetina, a leading global Edge AI solution provider, announces the release of its new embedded MXM GPU series utilizing the NVIDIA Ada Lovelace architecture – MX2000A-VP, MX3500A-SP, and MX5000A-WP.
 Designed for real-time ray tracing and AI-based neural graphics, this series significantly enhances GPU performance, delivering outstanding gaming and creative, professional graphics, AI, and compute performance.
 It provides the ultimate AI processing and computing capabilities for applications in smart healthcare, autonomous machines, smart manufacturing, and commercial gaming.

 Aetina's latest embedded MXM module, MX5000A-WP, is equipped with the next-generation NVIDIA RTX 5000 Ada GPU.
 It offers up to 9,728 CUDA cores, 76 RT cores, and 304 Tensor cores, supporting PCIe 4.0 interface and up to 16GB of GDDR6 memory.
 With a power consumption of only 115 watts, it fully meets the needs of edge AI applications requiring intensive computation within a compact, high-performance form factor.
 Additionally, Aetina offers a variety of MXM product options with different performance levels, including MX3500A-SP with NVIDIA RTX 3500 Ada GPU and MX2000A-VP with NVIDIA RTX 2000 Ada GPU, to meet the requirements of various AI application scenarios.